nihlaeth/HorseLife/README.md

 * Add other building types (pastures, tack/feed rooms, headquarters, etc.)
 * Implement horsemarket
 * Start working on training system

+## Code style
+So far, I've been keeping the code up to the pep8 and pep257 standard.
+I've been pretty religious about this (even providing docstrings for self evident methods like __str__ and such), so I'd like any contributions to adhere to those as well.

+Furthermore I use the pylint static code analysis to check for style problems as well as bugs/errors.
+The project includes a pylintrc file with some sane settings for this.
+If a pylint error/warning seems unnecessary, disable it locally with a # pylint: disable=<error/warning> comment, include an explanation as to why, if this is not self-evident.

 ## Directories